Hazlinda/System-Verilog-Example/README.md

       Last members in alphabets is 	 g , 	 value is 6 3rd members from last in alphabets is 	 d , 	 value is 3

+ # Class Data Types

+A Class is a collection of data and a set of subroutines that operate on that data.
+The data in a class are referred to as class properties, and its subroutines are called methods.A Class is declared using the class...endclass keywords.

+      class packet;
+      // Properties
+      bit [31:0] address;
+      bit [31:0] data   ;

+      // Method
+      function new();
+      $display("Inside new Function of packet");
+      endfunction
+      endclass : packet